RHIT-CSSE/csse304/syllabus.md

 cheating, plagiarizing, or interfering with the academic progress of other students) takes place.
 It is the responsibility of each student to know and follow Rose-Hulman’s rules about academic integrity.

+For this course, you may not use any AI tools to develop, test, or debug your code.
+You may use AI tools to understand concepts developed in class.
+Please engage with you instructor or the TAs or the SRT assigned to this course for any questions you may have or any help you may need to write the code.